tiger1991223/mcp-server-azure-devops/README.md

 The Azure DevOps MCP server provides a variety of tools for interacting with Azure DevOps resources.
 For detailed documentation on each tool, please refer to the corresponding documentation.

+### User Tools

+- `get_me`: Get details of the authenticated user (id, displayName, email)

-### Core Navigation Tools
+### Organization Tools

 - `list_organizations`: List all accessible organizations
-- `list_projects`: List all accessible projects
-- `list_repositories`: List all repositories in a project

-For comprehensive documentation on all core navigation tools, see the [Core Navigation Tools Guide](docs/tools/core-navigation.md).

 ### Project Tools

+- `list_projects`: List all projects in an organization
 - `get_project`: Get details of a specific project

-For project-specific tool documentation, see the [Projects Tools Guide](docs/tools/projects.md).
+- `get_project_details`: Get comprehensive details of a project including process, work item types, and teams

 ### Repository Tools

+- `list_repositories`: List all repositories in a project
-- `get_repository`: Get repository details
+- `get_repository`: Get details of a specific repository

-For repository-specific tool documentation, see the [Repositories Tools Guide](docs/tools/repositories.md).
+- `get_repository_details`: Get detailed information about a repository including statistics and refs

 ### Work Item Tools